 Pollen’s editorial work through publishing feature stories in a bi-weekly newsletter has over fifteen years worth of content highlighting movers and shakers in the social sector across Minnesota and the Dakotas.
 Each one delved into complex societal issues, weaving together compelling narratives, art, and design.
 These stories shined a light on systemic challenges while offering practical avenues for change.
 By amplifying a variety of voices and perspectives, Pollen’s bi-monthly publishing fostered empathy and galvanized our audience to take meaningful action.
-Even when needing to shift to different business models and iterations of how Pollen brings in revenue, our focus on this type of storytelling as a catalyst for change remained unwavering, reflecting our commitment to addressing societal inequities through human-centered narratives.
+Even when needing to shift to different business models and iterations of how Pollen brought in revenue, the feature stories page reflected a deep commitment to addressing societal inequities through human-centered articles with design treatments like no other.

 This work changed narratives through long-form writing, art, and design about thorny topics that tip conversations into action.
 The impact of this editorial work could be seen from the day they published as the stories were shared widely across social media platforms to now.
 Years later, they are just as relevant to the current news cycle regardless of what year they were published.